 - With mixer on low, gradually mix in the flour mixture until just combined (taking care not to over-mix).

 - Place remaining ¼ cup coconut sugar in a small bowl.
-Using your hands, form balls with about 1 ½ Tbsp of dough at a time.
-Roll balls in sugar and place on baking sheet about 2 inches apart.
+Using your hands, form balls with about 1 ½ tablespoon of dough at a time.
+Roll balls in sugar and place on prepared baking sheets about 2 inches apart.
 Use a drinking glass or the palm of your hand to gently flatten the dough balls a bit.

 - Bake for 9-11 minutes until cookies are just turning golden on the bottom, but are still soft.
 Let cool on pan for a couple minutes before moving to wire racks to cool completely.